-Protects the circuit that supplies 12 volt current to the windlass main circuit.
+A heavy duty circuit breaker in the DCM panel Behind Access Door In Aft Head Compartment that protects the circuit that supplies 12 volt current to the windlass main circuit.
 This circuit is deactivated when the House battery switch is off.